 Welcome!
-We’re Dave & Amelia Jensen, a couple of fly fishers from Alberta, Canada.
-We’ve been around for some time, having considerable involvement and contribution to fly fishing in western Canada, with international influence though we like to be under-stated.
+We’re Dave & Amelia Jensen, a fly fishing couple from Alberta, Canada.
+We’ve been around for some time, having considerable involvement and contribution to fly fishing in western Canada, with international influence – though we like to be under-stated.
 We made the decision to live and breathe fly fishing years ago.
-Home to us, the feeling of connection, fulfillment, joy, anticipation, and wholeness derives from our life spent on the water… together.
+Home to us, the feeling of connection, fulfillment, joy, anticipation, and wholeness derives from our life spent on the water, together.

 - We owned & published the Alberta Fishing Guide Magazine for 4 years, 2014 – 2017 inclusively.
 It’s Alberta’s largest and long-running outdoor magazine; an annual publication that sells 25K copies since it began in 1971.
-We took on this publication when our close, dear friend and magazine’s originator Barry Mitchell received a terminal diagnosis.
+We took on this publication when our dear friend and magazine’s founder, Barry Mitchell, received a terminal diagnosis.
 We gave the magazine publishing world our best shot and enjoyed our time updating a few aspects of the magazine while honoring and continuing Barry’s legacy.

-- Our involvement with the Orvis Company began in the early 2000’s as long-time friend Jim McLennan, who has had close ties to Orvis in the past, introduced us to the good folks at Orvis.
+- Our involvement with the Orvis Company began in the early 2000’s as long-time friend Jim McLennan, who had close ties to Orvis in the past, introduced us to the good folks at Orvis.
 Our relationship with Orvis began through the Orvis Endorsed Guides, Lodges, Outfitters program, through which we won several awards.
-We have since been quite involved with the Orvis Field Testing for rods, waders, boots, packs, clothing, etc. Amelia is part of Orvis’ Women in Leadership program, it’s goal to engage more women in fly fishing.
+We have since been quite involved as Field Testers for rods, waders, boots, packs, clothing, etc. Amelia is part of Orvis’ Women in Leadership program, its goal to engage more women in fly fishing.
 We have both been featured as Orvis Trout Bums of the week.
 Amelia.
 Dave.
 Amelia had a great interview with Tom Rosenbauer of Orvis regarding women in fly fishing, what guiding is really like.
 Listen here.
 We’ve had considerable footage used in the Orvis “Learn To Fly Fish” education center in conjunction with Colin McKeown of the New Fly Fisher.
-In 2016 – 17 we also have helped develop Orvis’ MASTER-CLASS MONDAY advanced tactics for their learning center.
+In 2016 we began to develop Orvis’ MASTER-CLASS MONDAY advanced tactics for their learning center.

 - We lobbied to have our home cutthroat trout river, the Ram River, designated catch & release in 1998.
 We have been able to influence angling regulations on various lakes and streams in Alberta based on habitat considerations.
-We continue to be involved in Fisheries Management Committees for the Red Deer River as well as regional level fisheries management issues.
-Dave is a member of the Alberta provincial round table.
-We’ve had influence on several other regional waters’ regulations.
+We continue to be involved in Fisheries Management Committees for the Red Deer River as well as regional & provincial level fisheries management issues & policy directives.

 - Dave began lobbying the AB government in 1999 to re-visit the Red Deer R Mgt Plan.
 Through countless meetings and re-shifting of gov priorities, a RDR Mgt Plan Committee was struck.
 We met once a month for two years before formulating a draft plan in early 2014.
-That plan has been shelved until the AB gov completes is overhaul of the new “simplified” regulations and implements them in 2017.
-Hopefully the RDR Mgt Plan can then be implemented by 2020, 20 years after I began my lobby – which should speak volumes about what it takes to lobby for change.
+That plan has been shelved until the AB gov completes is overhaul of the new “simplified” regulations and implements them in 2018.
+The Red Deer R Fisheries Mgt Plan continues to be delayed.

 - We assisted our good friend Serge Bonnafoux on New Zealand’s South Island in protecting a small brown trout spawning stream tributary to one of his region’s trophy waters.
 It was under threat by a local farmer who wanted to dam it and use the water for irrigation and power generation.
-We supplied the images and video for the successful lobby to stop that project!
+We supplied the images, video, and specific fisheries information for the successful lobby to stop that project!

 - We’ve written many articles for many magazine and have been involved in various tv shows, websites, and other media.
 Our works (photos, video, articles) have been featured in Fly Fisherman, American Angler, Northwest Fly Fishing, Southwest Fly Fishing, Eastern Fly Fishing, Western Sportsman, Fly Fusion, Alberta Fishing Guide, Home Waters, Fly Fishing the West, Sport Fishing on the Fly, Canadian Fly Fisher, The New Fly Fisher, Orvis Guide to Fly Fishing, Orvis News, Fin-Chasers, and many other international fly fishing magazines and tv productions.